rargotte/Work-Day-Scheduler/README.md

 ------------

 No installation needed.
-This is a simple work scheduler to organize your dayly tasks.
+This is a simple work scheduler to organize your daily tasks.

 Usage